Skip to content

 Three rules that prevent the most common booking mistakes:

 1. Match the vibe to your traveler type.
-“Party hostel” and “social hostel” describe different things.
-Party hostels (Yes!, GSpot) involve nightly drinking events; social hostels (Goodmorning, Home Lisbon) emphasize communal dinners and walking tours.
-Both are friendly to solo travelers, but the energy is different.
+“Party hostel” and “social hostel” mean different things.
+Party hostels (Yes!, GSpot) run nightly drinking events; social hostels (Goodmorning, Home Lisbon) lean toward communal dinners and walking tours.
+Both work well for solo travelers — the energy is just different.

 2. Read recent reviews specifically for noise.
 Hostels in Bairro Alto and Cais do Sodré can be brutally loud on weekends.
-If you sleep light, prioritize a hostel in Baixa, Anjos, or Príncipe Real, or specifically request a courtyard-facing room.
+If you sleep light, prioritize a property in Baixa, Anjos, or Príncipe Real, or request a courtyard-facing room.

-3. Check what’s actually included.
+3. Check what is actually included.
 Free breakfast quality varies wildly.
-Free walking tours, pub crawls, and pasta nights at hostels add real value for budget travelers.
+Free walking tours, pub crawls, and communal dinners add real value for budget travelers — factor them in.

 Best Hostels in Lisbon Overall